CanOfBottle/CanOfBottle/README.md

 - 👋 Hi, I’m @CanOfBottle
 - 👀 I’m interested in Cybersecurity.
 It seems very interesting, but there is so much to learn, and such a broad topic.
 I don't know any of it!
 - 🌱 I’m currently learning Python and a bit about Linux.
-All the linux stuff I have been it just terminal stuff.
+All the linux stuff I have seen it just terminal stuff.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - I'm on twitter that I just started under the same name.
 I don't really tweet right now, just follow some people in hopes to learn.